 RDE result evaluation factor for OVC-HEV

 The value of the RDE result evaluation factor depends on the ratio rk between the distance-specific CO2 emissions measured during the RDE test and the distance-specific CO2 emitted by the vehicle over the applicable type approval test.
 The ratio rk is corrected by a ratio reflecting the respective usage of the internal combustion engine during the RDE trip and on the applicable type approval test, to be conducted using the charge sustaining mode.
-The formula below shall be subject to review by the Commission and shall be revised as a result of technical progress.

 For either the urban or the total driving (k=t=total, k=u=urban):

-rk=MCO2,RDE, kMCO2,CCk-CS, t×0,85ICk
+rk=MCO2,RDE, kMCO2,CC, k-CS, t×0,85ICk

 where ICk is the ratio of the distance driven either in urban or total trip (k=t=total, k=u=urban) with the combustion engine on divided by the total urban or total trip distance: